moneyadviceservice/mhpd-backend-pensions-data-service/README.Github.md

 ## Logging
 Logging is configured to capture detailed information about requests and errors.
 Logs are written using the ILogger interface, providing insights into the operation of the service

-## Pipelines
-- infrastructure-deploy.yml
-  - Terraform infrastructure for the function apps and app services
-  - Pipeline name is 'MHPD-backend-infrastructure'
-- pensions-data-app-service-deploy.yml
-  - Deploy .NET App to pension-data-service-<env>
-  - Pipeline name is 'mhpd-backend-pensions-data-service-deploy'
-- pension-data-api-publish.yml
-  - Exports the API spec to api-docs repo and bumps the version of the APIm resource
-  - Pipeline name is 'mhpd-backend-pensions-data-service-api-publish'
-- ci.yml
-  - Builds and tests the project
-  - Pipeline name is 'mhpd-backend-pensions-data-service-ci'

 ## Contributing
 Submit a pull request or open an issue for any enhancements or bug fixes.